ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](property_annotate.gif)](property_annotate.gif)

 But as [Proprieties](#properties) are attached to specific images, you can't use them in the creation of new images.
-For example this will fail...
+For example, this will fail...

 ~~~
 convert rose:  -set myinfo 'I love IM!'  label:'== %[myinfo] ==' \